Zika Virus: Still of Concern?

 The Lowdown - What is Zika?

-Zika is viral infection caused by the Zika virus.
-This virus is more commonly spread through the bite of an infected Aedes species mosquito.
+Zika is a viral infection caused by the Zika virus.
+This virus is more commonly spread through the bite of an infected Aedes mosquito.

 How Is Zika Spread?

-Luckily, the more common and globally prevalent Culex mosquito does not appear capable of spreading the virus.
+Most populations of the more common Culex mosquito do not appear capable of spreading the Zika virus; however, one type, Cx quinquefasciatus, is.

-Zika can also be spread sexually through semen and possibly oral sex; and via infected blood transfusions.
+Zika can also be spread sexually through semen and possibly oral sex, and via infected blood transfusions.
 Pregnant women infected with the virus can pass it onto their unborn child via the placenta.
-It may also be possible to catch the virus through sweat or tears.
-Spread through saliva or urine has not yet been confirmed.
-It does appear that the Zika virus can survive on hard surfaces, such as bench tops and door handles, for hours; however, common household disinfectants are highly effective at killing Zika.
+It does appear that the Zika virus can survive on hard surfaces, such as bench tops and door handles, for up to eight hours; however, common household disinfectants are highly effective at killing Zika.

 What Are The Symptoms?

-Four out of five people infected with Zika experience no symptoms, or symptoms that are barely noticeable.
-One out of five people develop "Zika Fever", symptoms of which include a low-grade fever, headache, a facial rash that rapidly spreads over the whole body, joint and muscle pain, and conjunctivitis (red eyes).
-Abdominal pain, tiredness, nausea or vomiting may also be reported.
+Four out of five people infected with Zika experience no symptoms, or barely noticeable symptoms.
+One out of five people develops "Zika Fever", symptoms of which include a low-grade fever, headache, a facial rash that rapidly spreads over the whole body, joint and muscle pain, and conjunctivitis (red eyes).
+Abdominal pain, tiredness, nausea, or vomiting may also be reported.
 Symptoms usually arise within 10 days of a bite from an infected mosquito and recovery usually takes a week.
 Hospitalization because of the disease is uncommon.

-Zika can also cause uveitis, an inflammation of the eye, which if left untreated could cause cataracts and increased eye pressure.
+Infection with Zika has been associated with Guillain-Barré syndrome - an autoimmune nerve disorder that causes rapid-onset of muscle weakness and paralysis - in adults testing positive for the virus.
+Zika can also cause uveitis, an inflammation of the eye, which may progress to cataracts and increased eye pressure if left untreated.
 A case of sensory polyneuropathy tied to Zika infection has also been reported in an elderly man.

 How Is Zika Diagnosed?

-In Brazil, diagnosis of Zika was initially challenging because of the similar way the disease presents to Dengue fever and Chikungunya.
+When the outbreak happened in 2016 in Brazil, the diagnosis of Zika was initially challenging because of the similar way the disease presents to Dengue fever and Chikungunya.
 Looking back, an outbreak of disease attributed to Dengue fever in Brazil in early 2015 may have actually included a number of Zika virus infections, meaning the disease was probably rampant earlier than previously thought.

-Although small and relatively minor outbreaks of Zika have previously been reported in tropical regions, the current outbreak in Brazil is unprecedented.
+Although small and relatively minor outbreaks of Zika had previously been reported in tropical regions, the outbreak that occurred in Brazil in 2016 was unprecedented.
 Why?

-Global trade and travel has contributed to the explosive spread of the Aedes species of mosquito, such that it is now present in every continent, including North America.
-As a result of climate change the world is getting warmer and wetter - the perfect breeding ground for all types of mosquitoes.
-Statistics already show that Dengue fever infections rose 30-fold from the 1960s to 2013.
-International travel and the fact that almost 80% of people carrying the virus are asymptomatic means the virus can be easily spread by people who don't even know they have it.
-In addition, the disease has been relatively uncommon up until now, meaning most populations have no immunity against it.
+Global trade and travel has significantly contributed to the explosive spread of the Aedes species of mosquito, such that it is now present in every continent, including North America.
+As a result of climate change, the world is also becoming warmer and wetter - the perfect breeding ground for all types of mosquitoes.

 Treatment For Zika